johnridesabike/bikewalklife/posts/2022/02/investing-in-imagination.md

   alt: ''
   caption: ''
 external_link: ''
+excerpt: >
+  The Cycling Professor on Twitter often says, regarding bicycle infrastructure, “we have no lack of space, just a lack of imagination.”

 ---
 The Cycling Professor on Twitter often says, regarding bicycle infrastructure, “we have no lack of space, just a lack of imagination.”